 Recently, I found these pictures on my computer and realized I never did a post on this.
-I made the no sew curtains in my family room from some fabric that I fell in love with.
-It really is easy to make your own curtains.
+I made no-sew curtains in my family room from some pretty blue and white patterned fabric* that I fell in love with.
+It really is easy to make your own curtains with the need for a sewing machine!

 I only have 1 double window in this room, so I needed to make 2 panels.
 My curtains needed to be approx 80″ long by 56″ W, so I ordered 6 yards of the fabric.
 Three yards for each panel, with some to spare.
 I laid the fabric out on the floor, and cut it in half.
-Forgive the low quality i-Phone picture.
+Forgive the low-quality old iPhone pictures.

 The width of the fabric was 54″ which was fine for one panel.
 Next, I wanted to make a hem on the side that was uneven.
 So I used a ruler and a pencil to make a perfectly straight line down the entire length of the panel.
 Then I folded it over along that line and ironed it to get a nice flat crease.